code16/sharp/docs/guide/form-fields/list.md

 ## Layout

 The List item layout must be defined like the form itself, in the `buildFormLayout()` function.
 The item layout is managed as a Form column, with a `FormLayoutColumn` object.
-To link the column and the item, use the classic `withSingleField()` function with a second argument, a Closure accepting a `FormLayoutColumn`.
+To link the column and the item, use the classic `withField()` function with a second argument, a Closure accepting a `FormLayoutColumn`.

 Here's an example for the Museum List defined above: